renpy/renpy/sphinx/source/layeredimage.rst

 for those that match the group's pattern (see below).
 Any images that are found that do not correspond to declared attributes are then added to the group as if declared with the attribute statement.

+This can be followed by the ``multiple`` keyword.
+If present, more than one member of the group can be selected at the same time.
+This is useful to have a group auto-define multiple attributes that are not exclusive.
+This conflicts with the default keyword being given to one of the attributes.

 Properties can then be declared on the first line of the group, and it can take a block that contains properties and attributes.